Analytical insight into dark matter subhalo boost factors for Sommerfeld-enhanced $s$- and $p$-wave $\gamma$-ray signals: Subhalo boost factor for velocity-dependent annihilation

 For the $p$-wave case illustrated in the top right panel of \citefig{fig:comparison_JSomm_subhalos}, the main differences with the $s$-wave case are the following. (i) In the saturation regime, the baseline enhancement is $\propto 1/\epsilon_\phi^3$ (instead of $1/\epsilon_\phi$). (ii) The amplitude of the resonance peak scales like $n^2 \propto 1/\epsilon_\phi$ (instead of $1/n^2 \propto \epsilon_\phi$), and therefore increases with the order of the resonance (linearly with $1/\epsilon_\phi$, as $\epsilon_\phi$ decreases). (iii) The overall $\propto \overline{v}^2$ suppression factor in the cross section (effectively captured in our ansatz for the Sommerfeld boost factor above), is compensated for by the Sommerfeld enhancement, except on the baseline of the saturation regime where it contributes an additional splitting factor $\propto m^{2\nu}$ (very right part of the plot), which then disappears in the Coulomb regime (very left part of the plot).
+A full description of resonance properties can be found around \citeeq{eq:S_ansatz_res_v}.